Where are the No Drop reports?

 Submissions by various municipalities, water boards and community organisations in KwaZulu-Natal to the recent South African Human Rights Commission’s inquiry into access to water, has highlighted the perilous water situation in KZN.
 According to a submission made by the Umgeni Water Board, loss of water in the province through burst pipes and leaky infrastructure, combined with unauthorised water consumption, stood at 55% a month.

 The Water Community Action Network (WaterCAN) believes that the loss of clean water is a national challenge, and the reason why we urgently need a current No Drop report.
-The last report was released in 2012, resulting in the stats from a ten-year old report still being used.
+The last report was released 8 years ago, resulting in the stats from a ten-year old report still being used.
 “In the last few years, we are increasingly witnessing cities and towns experiencing or coming close to experiencing day zeros.
 The failing infrastructure, lack of regulation and corruption are exacerbating our water challenges.
 Climate change is not going to wait for us to get our house in order.
 We need an updated No Drop report to be able to identify the critical risk areas that need immediate attention,” said Dr Ferrial Adam, WaterCAN manager.

 Almost every single municipality that presented before the SAHRC admitted that they simply were not maintaining their existing infrastructure and that they experienced a massive backlog in meeting their targets.
 They also admitted that corruption was rife, that there was a high level of water theft and high levels of vandalism, both from staff and the public.